vsangelidakis/CLUMP/README.txt

 			TODO: Use Euclidean_3D immediately on voxelated image.
 Generate a superellipsoid and fill it with a clump!!
 			TODO: Create one more fig, where we
 			TODO: Maybe show results only from the rice particle?
 And in the Graphical Abstract fig, show only one of the two particles?

 			FIXME: I have updated the context in this file.
 Remember to pass it also to the .md file!!!
+			FIXME: Rename the functions/modules in the README files, if/when I rename them in the code!!!

 █ Contents
   • What CLUMP does